moazin/gsoc-proposal/proposal.md

 Monaco Editor does not have syntax highlighting for ProtoBuf by default.
 So, I have to add Syntax Highlighting for ProtoBuf to Monaco Editor.
 Once it is added, adding ProtoBuf support will be easy.
 For testing purposes, I will have to modify express-graphql and make it able to send results in different formats.

 Tab option is not available in current version of GraphiQL however this is present in upcoming GraphiQL.
+My goal is make this plugin work with each tab separately.
+For example, ResultViewer mode of TAB1 is YAML and that of TAB2 is JSON.
+When developer switches to TAB1, ResultViewer mode will be set to YAML and similarly when tab is switched to TAB2, the mode will be changed to JSON automatically.

 **Timeline**